 While some anti-inflammatory medications can harm the lungs, others might help ease symptoms.
 One good example is prednisone, a corticosteroid.

-Corticosteroid therapy can be helpful for various forms of ILD, but it does cause some side effects (x).
+Corticosteroid therapy can be helpful for various forms of ILD, but it causes some side effects. (x)

-Antifibrosis or anti-scarring medications are a newer drug class that work by blocking pathways in your body that are used in the formation of scar tissue.
+Anti Fibrosis or anti-scarring medications are a newer drug class that works by blocking pathways in your body that can cause scar tissue formation.

-These medicines are used to treat idiopathic pulmonary fibrosis — the form of ILD with no known cause.
+These medicines treat idiopathic pulmonary fibrosis — the form of ILD with no known cause.

-Some examples of these drugs include Esbriet (pirfenidone) and Ofev (nintedanib), which are currently being reviewed for their usefulness in other forms of ILD (x).
+Some examples of these drugs include Esbriet (pirfenidone) and Ofev (nintedanib), which research reviewed for their usefulness in other forms of ILD. (x)

-People with ILD may be prescribed oxygen therapy to help lower breathlessness and improve their ability to stay active.
-A recent research review, however, questions the effectiveness of oxygen therapy in the long-term treatment of people suffering from interstitial lung disease (x).
+If you have ILD, the doctor might prescribe oxygen therapy to help lower breathlessness and improve their ability to stay active.
+However, a recent research review questions the effectiveness of oxygen therapy in the long-term treatment of people suffering from interstitial lung disease. (x)

 Many doctors recommend pulmonary rehabilitation to help support the lungs.
 It involves a variety of exercises to help a person stretch their lung volume and breathe better.

-A recent study looked at how pulmonary rehabilitation could be useful for people with different forms of interstitial lung disease.
-At the end of the study, pulmonary rehabilitation did, in fact, prove to be useful for improving symptoms of ILD, improving quality of life and increasing exercise tolerance (x).
+A recent study looked at how pulmonary rehabilitation could be helpful for people with different forms of interstitial lung disease.
+At the end of the study, pulmonary rehabilitation did, in fact, prove to be beneficial in improving symptoms of ILD, improving quality of life and increasing exercise tolerance. (x)

 Supplements for Lung Health

-A variety of supplements may help improve general respiratory health and/or ILD symptoms by reducing lung scarring or inflammation.
-Supplements are not a cure and if you’ve been diagnosed with any medical condition, it’s important to consult with your healthcare provider before taking them.
+A variety of supplements may help improve general respiratory health and ILD symptoms by reducing lung scarring or inflammation.
+Supplements are not a cure, and if you have any medical condition, it’s essential to consult with your healthcare provider before taking them.
 These dietary supplements include:

-Beta glucan should be taken in a dose of 250 milligrams once a day with food, or as suggested by a doctor.
+Beta-glucan works best in a dose of 250 milligrams once a day with food or as suggested by a doctor.

 Take 1,500 milligrams of cordyceps powder twice or thrice daily, or as recommended by a physician.

-Nattokinase should be taken in doses of 100 milligrams 1-3 times daily, depending on your desired effect.
+Nattokinase is best in doses of 100 milligrams 1-3 times daily, depending on your desired effect.

 Unless allergic to nettle, take 750 milligrams of nettle powder once or twice a day, or as suggested by your doctor.

-This natural anti-inflammatory may help ease symptoms of cold and flu, supporting the immune system and preventing infections.
-It can also relieve stomach pain (x).
+This natural anti-inflammatory may help ease cold and flu symptoms, supporting the immune system and preventing infections.
+It can also relieve stomach pain. (x)